 Haven’t quantitative and qualitative research started to overlap already?

 The blurring of lines between qualitative and quantitative research has gone on for some time.
 How many times have you attended research groups and a done a quick ‘tally’ of responses to gain some quantitative guidance?
-Or, within a quantitative omnibus, included a few open-ended questions to give a little more colour?
+Or alternatively, within an omnibus study, included a few open-ended questions to give a little more colour?
 Superficial instances admittedly, but evidence of ‘blurring’ nonetheless.

 Perhaps the reason overlap has not been fully acknowledged is because many believe the disciplines still work separately?
-Or is it because as you become a ‘quali’ or a ‘quanti’ researcher you are boxed at birth and compartmentalised?!
+Or is it because as you become a ‘quali’ or a ‘quanti’ researcher you are ‘boxed’ at birth?!
 So never the twain shall meet?
-There is some truth in this as many researchers tend to train under one discipline and most large research organisations run separate quantitative and qualitative departments.
+There is some truth in this as many researchers tend to train under one discipline.
+Further, most large research organisations run separate quantitative and qualitative departments.

-However, from someone “on the ground”, as a qualitative researcher (and perhaps once somewhat fearsome of quantitative research) it is possible to marry these two approaches together and get extra benefits.
-There is room for a new model, a better hybrid of qualitative and quantitative research.
-Here are some examples:
+However, from someone “on the ground”, as a qualitative researcher (and once somewhat fearsome of quantitative research) it is possible to marry these two approaches together and get extra benefits.
+There is also room for a new model, a better hybrid of qualitative and quantitative research.
+So here are some examples:

 Qualitative with added quantitative

-For example, used within a new product development (NPD) process it can aid selection and refinement and help make sure you are not wasting thousands of hours and pounds barking up the wrong tree!
+For example, used within a product innovation (NPD) process it aids selection and refinement and thus makes sure you are not wasting thousands of hours and pounds barking up the wrong tree!

-Rather than asking consumers who ‘likes’ what, by asking them to give a numerical rating on product purchasing intent or to select a number of ‘would definitely try or buy’ product ideas helps focus time and energy on the ideas that matter.
-This can provide a more useful ‘gate’ in a typical NPD process and enable better short-listing and prioritisation.
+So rather than asking consumers who ‘likes’ what, ask them to give a numerical rating on product purchasing intent or to select a number of ‘would definitely try or buy’ product idea.
+This focuses time and energy on the ideas that matter.
+This provides a more useful ‘gate’ in a typical NPD process and results in a clearer or prioritised short-list.

 Quantitative with added qualitative

 Quantitative data sometimes includes open-ended questions to explain the numbers.
-But in many cases it doesn’t explain anything because respondents have failed to fill in the boxes or the responses are insufficiently detailed.
+But in many cases it doesn’t explain anything because respondents fail to fill in the boxes, or the responses are too vague.
 The data of course can also be very costly to collect and cumbersome to analyse.

 However, with more creative and combined qualitative-quantitative research it is possible to assess and improve products from food and drink to media and beyond.
 In a recent project, respondents tasted and then critiqued a number of competitive food products.
-Research was undertaken in a high traffic place to recruit people off the street into a hall.
-By gathering consumers’ responses on a questionnaire, and through discussion, it was possible to understand their reasoning as well as brand fit and opportunities for product improvement.
+Research was undertaken in a high traffic street in order to recruit people into a hall.
+By gathering consumers’ responses on a questionnaire, and through discussion, it was possible to understand their reasoning.
+Also to assess brand fit and opportunities for product improvement.

-This piece of work was hugely beneficial in providing clear guidance and recommendations for product and brand refinement, as well as proving highly cost-effective.
-The same techniques also apply to assessments in other categories, such as services and media.
+This research was hugely beneficial in spotlighting opportunities for product and brand refinement.
+It was also very cost-effective.
+The same techniques apply equally well to other categories, such as services and media.

 It’s the same with packaging research.
 For example, at the pack refinement stage to obtain a clear read on stand-out, and the reasoning behind stand-out.
-By co-opting a minimum of 100 consumers to check a mocked-up retail fixture rotated with current packs and proposed new pack designs and then asking them to complete a short questionnaire.
+Firstly, by co-opting a minimum of 100 consumers to check a mocked-up retail fixture rotated with current packs and proposed new pack designs.
+Then to ask them to complete a short questionnaire.
 By identifying the appealing packs and critiquing them within the visual noise of a fixture, a numerical assessment of stand-out can be obtained.
-Adding in a follow-up qualitative discussion to deconstruct and reconstruct the pack elements provides understanding behind the quantitative responses.
+Finally including a qualitative discussion to deconstruct and reconstruct the pack elements provides understanding behind the quantitative responses.

-Get in touch to find out how our qualitative-quantitative research methods work.
+Get in touch to find out more about our market research services.

-(1) Against the quantitative – qualitative incompatibility thesis (or dogmas die-hard) by Kenneth R. Howe, Ph.D – Professor of Philosophy at University of Colorado, Boulder Published in the Educational Researcher 17(8) 10-16 1988
+(1) Against the quantitative vs qualitative incompatibility thesis (or dogmas die-hard) by Kenneth R. Howe, Ph.D – Professor of Philosophy at University of Colorado, Boulder.
+Published in the Educational Researcher 17(8) 10-16 1988.